-Our district-wide certificate program (Character Counts Awards, Panther Paws, Jaguar Spots, etc) is used to recognize and reward students who spontaneously exhibit positive behaviors.
+Our district-wide student recognition program is used to reward students who spontaneously exhibit positive behaviors.
 Students who earn certificates during the month receive a card to recognize their good behavior.
 In addition, individual teachers use their own classroom incentives to encourage and reward positive behavior.

-GENERAL PBIS MATRIX FOR ALL SCHOOLS
+GENERAL MATRIX FOR ALL SCHOOLS